Skip to main content Skip to navigation

 Eligible parents invited to participate in our project will receive 10 weeks of Behavioral Parent Training.
 Some parents will also receive a stimulant medication trial with a common ADHD medication.

 Are you interested in getting involved in our research as a research assistant or collaborator?
-Please complete this brief form.
+Please complete our brief form.